Realising Interactions Between Dark Matter and Dark Energy Using $k$-essence Cosmology: Introduction

-\item[(d)] At present epoch, contribution of dark content (DE and DM) of universe to its total energy density is around 96\% ($\sim 70\%$ dark energy and $\sim 26\%$ dark matter).
+\item[(d)] At present epoch, dark content (DE and DM) of universe contributes 96\% ($\sim 70\%$ dark energy and $\sim 26\%$ dark matter) of total energy density of the universe.
 Rest $\sim 4\%$ is contributed by baryonic matter with negligible contribution from radiations.
-This has been established by measurements in satellite borne experiments - WMAP \cite{Hinshaw:2012aka} and Planck \cite{Ade:2013zuv}. \end{enumerate} The origin of onset of late time cosmic acceleration (dark energy) still remains a mystery.
-Diverse theoretical models of dark energy have been constructed to explain the cosmic acceleration.
-There exist field theoretic models of dark energy involving consideration of specific forms of the energy-momentum tensor in Einsteins equation.
-They include\\ quintessence models \cite{ref:quint} in which potential energy of a scalar field drives the cosmic acceleration and $k-$essence models \cite{ref:kess} where accelerated expansion arises due to modifications to kinetic energy of scalar fields.
+This has been established by measurements in satellite borne experiments - WMAP, \cite{Hinshaw:2012aka} and Planck \cite{Ade:2013zuv}. \end{enumerate} The origin of onset of late time cosmic acceleration (dark energy) still remains a mystery.
+Diverse theoretical models of dark energy have been constructed to explain dark energy.
+There exist field theoretic models of dark energy involving consideration of specific forms of the energy-momentum tensor in Einstein's equation.
+They include quintessence models, \cite{ref:quint} in which potential energy of a scalar field drives the cosmic acceleration and $k-$essence models \cite{ref:kess} where accelerated expansion arises due to modifications to kinetic energy of scalar fields.
 Other viable dark energy models, constructed by modifying geometric part of Einstein's equation, include $f(R)$-gravity \cite{fr1}, scalar-tensor theories \cite{st1} and brane world models \cite{brm1}.\\